stroiman/nvim-config/README.md

 * `jk` - Maps to `<esc>`.
 Much fast to type!
 And I never type "jk"* (LVTHW tip)

 \* Except when documenting my vimscript

+## Code completion

+My personal preferences on how to work with completion and snippets divert from the default configuration of most

+When I type letters, numbers, dots, space, enter, parenthesis, brackets, etc. I what the exact characters to appear on screen as I type them.

+So I do NOT want completion to run on enter, space, dot, or anything like that.

+I _almost_ never use the tab key though when coding, and the first editors I used with code completion had tab as the trigger.
+So that's why I trigger code completion with `<tab>`.

+Many use tab key for jumping between insert points in snippet.
+I find This confusing - and in earlier vim versions with vimscript, this was really difficult to get working propertly.
+Therefore, I use the keys `<C-k>`/`<C-j>` to jump forward/back between insert points in snippets.